Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Introduction

 \section{Introduction}

-High speed optical cameras with intelligent, machine learning (ML)-enabled real-time processing and control capabilities bring entirely new capabilities to a wide-range of scientific applications from cell-sorting to microscopy to fusion~\cite{10.3389/fdata.2022.787421}.
-We present an open-source workflow accessible to domain scientists that embeds a deep learning model in the data acquisition and control loop field programmable gate arrays (FPGAs).
+High-speed optical cameras with intelligent, machine learning (ML)-enabled real-time processing and control capabilities bring entirely new capabilities to a wide-range of scientific applications from cell-sorting to microscopy to fusion~\cite{10.3389/fdata.2022.787421}.
+We present an open-source workflow accessible to domain scientists that embeds a deep learning model in the data acquisition and control loop field-programmable gate arrays (FPGAs).
 We demonstrate this workflow for the application of microsecond-level low latency tracking of magnetohydrodynamic (MHD) instabilites in tokamak plasmas.
-This system will be used for real-time instability control in upcoming experiments on the High Beta Tokamak-Extended Pulse (HBT-EP) device.
+This system \jplsecond{\soutsecond{will be used} is being prepared to use} for real-time instability control in upcoming experiments on the High Beta Tokamak-Extended Pulse (HBT-EP) device.

 While magnetic confinement devices can be designed to operate far from stability limits with nominal plasma conditions, transient events or other deviations from desired parameters may lead to instability.
-Efficient usage of the applied magnetic field to confine higher plasma pressure generally leads to less stable equilibria due to $\beta$-driven instabilities (with $\beta = \frac{\mathrm{nT}}{\mathrm{B}^2/2\mu_0}$).
+Efficient usage of the applied magnetic field to confine higher plasma pressure generally leads to less stable equilibria due to $\beta$-driven instabilities (\yw{where beta is the ratio between the plasma and magnetic pressures, or } $\beta = \frac{\mathrm{nT}}{\mathrm{B}^2/2\mu_0}$\yw{, $n$ and $T$ are the plasma density and temperature, and $B$ is the magnetic field strength}).
 As tokamaks and other magnetic confinement devices achieve fusion-relevant conditions, real-time diagnosis and control of plasma instabilities is essential for maintaining desirable plasma parameters and robust performance.
 Plasma conditions and instabilities in tokamaks can evolve on an Alfv\'enic timescale for the most demanding cases, necessitating fast evaluations and control decisions on a timescale of microseconds for quickly growing or rotating kink and tearing instabilities \cite{chu_ppcf_2010}.
 For this reason, real-time control of plasma properties requires reasonably accurate implementation of control algorithms with latencies commensurate with the plasma dynamics.